 First off, I would like to say that this isn’t my first time through the KickStarter rodeo in terms of buying a product founded on that site.
 My very first time experiencing the open-source gaming community was a little device called a Raspberry Pi which was a cross between a micro-PC and a Robotics controller (like Audrino).
 Since this is a gaming site I’m doing to stop right there about the Pi and state that the whole concept of kickstarter is to get initial funding to design a product that people truly want.
 And if a company gets the money they want they are obligated to make it or else KickStart sends a bunch of lawyers out to murder anyone who scams a bunch of people!

 So did Ouya perform the duties with KickStarter and deliver its product?

 The answer to me personally was a “YES!”
 Because my Ouya came exactly on the release date from the GameStop that I reserved it at.
 I did hear there were reports from some of the initial kickstart backers that some of them were getting their KickStart edition of Ouya’s AFTER the retail versions were deployed at GameStops, Best Buys, and Amazon.
-Which that is simply bad form to shaft your kickstarters over the public release because what if Ouya wants to make an Ouya 2?
-Those kickstarters will say “Fuck you!
+Which is simply bad form to shaft your Kickstarter over the public release because what if Ouya wants to make an Ouya 2?
+Those Kickstarters will say “Fuck you!
 I’m not going to be last again.
 I’m waiting until I get it at stores!”

-However in my experiences with other kickstarter projects the turn-around from promise date to delivery date has been acceptable in contrast to others which kept delaying my product for months on-end! *cough*RaspberryPi*cough*
+However, in my experiences with other Kickstarter projects the turn-around from promise date to delivery date has been acceptable in contrast to others which kept delaying my product for months on end! *cough*RaspberryPi*cough*